 The College urges anyone who has been a victim of an act of sexual misconduct to: seek medical attention immediately, seek counseling and support, inform the College of the assault and consider pursuing criminal charges.
 If you are a victim of sexual misconduct, you are encouraged to use the resources the College provides.
 While it is your choice whether or not to utilize the College disciplinary process, Emory & Henry is required by federal law to investigate any reports of sexual misconduct.
 Title IX of the Education Amendments of 1972, 20 U.S.C.
 Sec.1681, et seq., prohibits discrimination on the basis of sex in any federally funded education program or activity.
 The requirements of Title IX cover sexual violence and require colleges to take immediate and effective steps to respond to sexual violence.
-The resolution of these cases should be completed within approximately 60 calendar days following the receipt of the complaint, or in a timely manner given the contacted at spatterson@ehc.edu or by calling 276-944-6117.
+The resolution of these cases should be completed within approximately 60 calendar days following the receipt of the complaint, or in a timely manner given the complexity of the case.
+The College's Title IX Coordinator is Shannon Patterson, Title IX Coordinator and Registrar, and she can be contacted at spatterson@ehc.edu or by calling 276-944-6117.
 Her office is located on the 2nd floor of Wiley Hall in the Registrar's Office.
 The Title IX Coordinator can provide you with additional information regarding your Title IX rights.
 You may want to report an act of sexual misconduct to both College and criminal authorities.
 One option is to immediately call 911 for assistance.
 Another option is to report the assault to your Area Coordinator or the Dean of Students Office in Wiley 121 (276-944-6122).
 Allegations of sexual misconduct are taken seriously and are investigated thoroughly.